exequielarroyo/dotfiles/README.md

 # dotfiles

+**Warning**: Don’t blindly use my config unless you know what that entails.
+Use at your own risk!

 ## To-do

-### scripts
+### scripts for Linux distros

 - [ ] add fish
 - [ ] add nvim
 - [ ] add tmux

+### scripts for Windows (preferably windows 11)

 - [ ] add powershell

-This is repo will provide all configuration of my personal development environment.
+This is repo will provide all configuration of my personal development environment.\
 Just twicking stuff 🧑‍💻.
-Will update soon 😊.
+Will update shortly 😊.